-The leading theme of the Research Training Group 2721 „Hydrogen Isotopes“ is fostering fundamental research and education in the field of hydrogen isotopes to gain an atomic-level understanding of nuclear quantum effects in nanostructured materials and hydrogen-bonded networks in order to develop enabling technologies for H/D/T separation, D/T labelling and T detection.
+The leading theme of the Research Training Group 2721 “Hydrogen Isotopes ¹²³H” is fostering fundamental research and education in the field of hydrogen isotopes to gain an atomic-level understanding of nuclear quantum effects in nanostructured materials and hydrogen-bonded networks in order to develop enabling technologies for H/D/T separation, D/T labelling and T detection.

 Research Training Group 2721: Hydrogen Isotopes 1,2,3H

 Innovation in 1,2,3H is catalysed by cooperation of thirteen key scientists at the research location Leipzig.
-They combine state-of-the-art approaches to prepare and characterize clusters and nanoparticles in the gas phase (Asmis), soft-landed molecular ions (Warneke), electro- and photocatalytically functionalized molecules (Gulder, Zeitler), 2D materials (Abel) and porous inorganic 3D networks (Gläser, Krautscheid) as well as to computationally predict and analyse their properties in the isolated and condensed form (Heine, Kuc, Tonner).
+They combine state-of-the-art approaches to prepare and characterize clusters and nanoparticles in the gas phase (Asmis), soft-landed molecular ions (Warneke), electro- and photocatalytically functionalized molecules (Gulder, Zeitler), 2D materials (Abel) and porous inorganic 3D networks (Gläser, Krautscheid) as well as to computationally predict and analyse their properties in the isolated and condensed form (Heine, Kuc, Tonner-Zech).
 These approaches are complemented by ultrasensitive characterization techniques using hyperfine spectroscopy (Pöppl), microfluidic devices (Belder) and experimental isotope separation and T-detection (Fischer).

-Interdisciplinarity in 1,2,3H adds competence compared to traditional programs in chemistry or physics, e.g. by providing a sufficiently broad basis for understanding the multi-faceted properties of hydrogen isotopes, from the fundamental quantum mechanical principles to more applied aspects in the implementation phase involving analytical and synthetic chemistry as well as chemical technology.
-In addition, the RTG is integrated into the central service facility for the promotion of young scientists at the LU, the Research Academy Leipzig.
+Interdisciplinarity in 1,2,3H adds competence compared to traditional programmes in chemistry or physics, e.g. by providing a sufficiently broad basis for understanding the multi-faceted properties of hydrogen isotopes, from the fundamental quantum mechanical principles to more applied aspects in the implementation phase involving analytical and synthetic chemistry as well as chemical technology.
+In addition, the RTG is integrated into the central service facility for the promotion of young scientists at the Leipzig University, the Research Academy Leipzig.
 The following measures ensure a high quality standard, take our qualification programme beyond the text-book-knowledge level and promote thinking outside the box:

 - Each doctoral researcher benefits from a supervision agreement, a personal development plan and a research data management plan.
 The latter two documents are updated regularly.

-- A dedicated training in radiochemistry and radioanalytical methods will be, for safety reasons, mandatory for all researchers carrying out T-based work.
+- A dedicated training in radiochemistry and radioanalytical methods is, for safety reasons, mandatory for all researchers carrying out T-based work.
 This removes an important bottleneck by increasing the number of chemists with profound and certified knowledge in radiochemistry, who will be qualified to handle radioactive materials in their future careers.

 - 1,2,3H relies on an intimate interplay between theory and experiment.
 Theory and computation provide fundamental insights and link the various experimental groups.
-For example, highly sensitive and selective experiments on gas phase clusters allow benchmarking the state-of-the-art computational methods dealing with nuclear quantum effects, which can then be applied to predict materials with explicit tritium content, and to more complex systems.
+For example, highly sensitive and selective experiments on gas-phase clusters allow benchmarking the state-of-the-art computational methods dealing with nuclear quantum effects, which can then be applied to predict materials with explicit tritium content, and to more complex systems.